boliquan/wp-slug-translate/readme.txt

 WP Slug Translate won't overwrite an existing slug, you can try to re-translate by deleting the existing one.
 38 languages supported, powered by Microsoft Translator API.
 It can make your URL looks better and shoud be more SEO friendly.
-You can apply for your own ClientID and ClientSecret on the Windows Azure Marketplace, you can also use the default one.
+You can apply for your own ClientID and ClientSecret on the Windows Azure Marketplace, you can also use the default one, up to 2 million characters a month every account.
 You need to choose your language on the settings page.
 It can delete its own options if you need to deactivate it, so it is a green plugin!